-- Death within 30 minutes.
+- Death (as quickly as within 30 minutes).
 Scary but true.

-Severe reactions such as these are usually from stings from the following insects: scorpions, fire ants, yellow jackets, bees, some spiders, hornets, etc.
+Severe reactions such as these are usually from bites or stings from the following insects: scorpions, fire ants, yellow jackets, bees, some spiders, hornets, etc.

 Why do Insect Bites Swell?

 You’ve probably wondered why insect bites actually swell.
 Well, here’s a summarized story of the whole matter.
-Insects release saliva into your skin when they bite you and this saliva causes the affected part of your body to swell, become itchy and reddish.
+Insects release saliva into your skin when they bite you.
+Your body mounts a defense against this saliva, which causes fluid to build up under the skin in the affected part of your body.
+This fluid results in swelling, itch, and redness.

 Same goes for insects that sting, the release of venom into the skin also causes the affected area to swell, get itchy and form a weal (a red mark).
 Although the swollen area might be painful, insect bites are generally harmless, except when they are not.
 Most times, it won’t take more than a few awkward days of mild pain and itching for the swelling to disappear.